SpinalHDL/SpinalDoc-RTD/source/rst/Developers area/howtodocument.rst

       rst/Developers area/index
       rst/Cheese/index

-that's it, now you can add all you want in cheese and the pages will show up in the documentation.
+that's it, now you can add all you want in cheese and all pages will show up in the documentation.

 .. _WaveJSON: https://github.com/wavedrom/wavedrom/wiki/WaveJSON